-To access the utilities, drivers, and other items available on the Dell OpenManage Server Assistant CD, insert the Dell OpenManage Server Assistant CD into your CD-ROM drive, and turn on or reboot the system.
+To setup your system, as well as access the utilities, drivers, and other items available on the Dell OpenManage Server Assistant CD, insert the Dell OpenManage Server Assistant CD into your CD-ROM drive, and turn on or reboot the system.
 The Dell OpenManage Server Assistant main page appears.

-If the CD does not boot, verify the following settings in the System Setup program Boot Device Priority must be set to CD-ROM Drive.
-IDE Type must be set to Auto.
-See Chapter 4, "Using the System Setup Program," for more information.
+If the CD does not boot, verify that the Boot Device Priority must be set to CD-ROM Drive in the System Setup program.

+See "Using the System Setup Program" for more information.